11 benefits of multilingual government websites

 Shift2 x Weglot: the solution for multilingualism

-Want a multilingual website, but are dreading the challenges?
-With Shift2 Weglot you have the solution at your fingertips.
-Our tool makes it easy to make your website multilingual without requiring in-depth technical knowledge.
-With support for over 110 languages, Weglot provides accurate, automatic translations that instantly meet accessibility standards.
+Want a multilingual website, but daunted by the challenges?
+With Shift2 Weglot, the solution is at your fingertips.
+Our tool makes it easy to make your website multilingual, without requiring in-depth technical knowledge.
+With support for over 110 languages, Weglot provides accurate, automatic translations that immediately comply with accessibility standards.

-Moreover, Weglot allows you to easily check and validate translations.
-This means you can edit texts and correct translations.
-In addition, we offer guidance and support for the implementation and ongoing optimization of your multilingual website.
-This way, you save time and resources and minimize complexity, while providing a user-friendly, inclusive online experience to all your residents.
+What's more, Weglot makes it easy to check and validate translations.
+This means you can edit your texts and correct translations.
+We also offer guidance and support for the implementation and ongoing optimization of your multilingual website.
+This saves you time and resources and minimizes complexity, while providing a user-friendly, inclusive online experience for all your residents.

-Wondering how our translation tool can support your organization in easily providing an inclusive, multilingual website that meets all accessibility standards?
-Then feel free to contact me at nick.vandevenn@shift2.nl or 06 57 69 26 00.
+Are you curious about how our translation tool can help your organization easily offer an inclusive, multilingual website that meets all accessibility standards?
+Feel free to contact me at nick.vandevenn@shift2.nl or +31 6 57 69 26 00.

 Also interesting